MaheenH/ClotheSwap/README.md

 For Git: Recommending to use feature branch workflow (https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow)

-in summary: everyone works on pieces on different branches, and then updates into main branch
+Essentially, everyone works on pieces on different branches and then updates into main branch